bhisaac/5eFP/5eFP-SRD.md

 #### Legendary Actions

-**Revive (1 Action/minion).** Restore one defeated plant minion within LOS to full health for each point spent.
-Plant minions defeated with fire cannot be revived in this way.
+**Revive (Minion).** Restore one defeated minion to full health within LOS.
+Or, if there are no minions on the playing field, conjure two awakened shrub minions in an unoccupied space within 1 square.
+Minions defeated with fire cannot be revived in this way.

 **Thrash (1 Action).** The awakened shrub boss deals slashing damage to adjacent foes.
 A successful DEX check reduces the damage by half.